matteocedroni/LockedLauncher/readme.md

 unlockOnWindowTimeout
 unlockOnWindowDelay
 ```
-Inputs will be enabled `unlockOnWindowDelay` seconds after `unlockOnWindow` became active.
-In any case inputs will be enabled after `unlockOnWindowTimeout` seconds from launch
+Inputs will be re-enabled `unlockOnWindowDelay` seconds after `unlockOnWindow` became active.
+In any case inputs will be re-enabled after `unlockOnWindowTimeout` seconds from launch.
+`unlockOnWindow` can be filled with [Autoit expressions](https://www.autoitscript.com/autoit3/docs/intro/windowsadvanced.htm)